|Dates / Deadlines:|

 A visa is a document, normally affixed within your passport, which allows you to enter the country and stay for the duration of your program.
 The requirements for the visa and visa process are controlled by the government of the country you are entering, are non-negotiable, and can change regularly.
 If you arrive without the proper visa, you will be sent home by immigration officers at your own expense.

 A student visa is required to participate in the Norwich program.
 If you do not hold a U.S. passport, you should consult with the British embassy in your country of citizenship for the student visa requirements.
-Obtaining a student visa is the student’s responsibility.
-We will review the guidelines for obtaining a student visa at the Pre-departure Orientation.
+Under new recommendations from UEA, U.S. passport holders only studying for one semester in the UK, should obtain a Short Term Study Visa prior to arrival in the UK.
+Academic year participants are required to obtain a Tier 4 Student Visa prior to arrival in the UK..

 Also, you need to ensure that your passport is valid for 6 months after the program end date.

-NOTE: Under the most recent U.K. visa rules, it is very challenging and expensive for students to switch from the 90-day visa required for the fall-only experience (available with proper biometric documentation at the border) to the visa for the full-year students (which required submissions of documents and approval before leaving the U.S.).
+NOTE: Under the most recent U.K. visa rules, it is very challenging and expensive for students to switch from the 90-day visa required for the fall-only experience to the visa for the full-year students (which requires submissions of documents and approval before leaving the U.S.).
 Students can switch from fall-only to full-year up until registering for UEA courses in late March or early April, depending on academic scheduling.
 Students who wish to study at UEA (Humanities or Math and Sciences) should think carefully before applying for fall-only or full-year programs.

-For academic year students, the visa fee is currently set at £255; however this amount is subject to change.
-Be sure to check the consulate’s website for any fee change before you submit your visa paperwork.
-One semester student visitor visas have no fee.
+For semester-only students, the visa fee is currently set at £85; however, this amount is subject to change.
+For academic year students, the visa fee is currently set at £322; however, this amount is subject to change.
+Be sure to check the Consulate’s website for any fee change before you submit your visa paperwork.

-It can take at least 2 weeks to obtain a student visa.
-One semester student visitor visas are obtained at the UK border.
+It can take at least 3 weeks to obtain a student visa once the Consulate has received your application materials.

 Yes, we provide you with visa guidelines, as well as various required documents needed for the visa process.